-The popularity of Aluminum resulted in the use of electrical wiring, industrial engines, aircraft frames, ship infrastructure, security doors, burglar bars and recent technological products such as Smartphones and Laptops.
+The popularity of aluminium resulted in the use of electrical wiring, industrial engines, aircraft frames, ship infrastructure, security doors, burglar bars and recent technological products such as smartphones and laptops.

 Aluminium products purchased by suppliers that are not certified by the AAAMSA increases the risk of getting products that do not meet the industry quality standards and may result in safety risks, therefore, it is important to always ensure that suppliers from which you buy your aluminium products are AAAMSA certified to confirm that the products you buy meet quality standards.